 Track 2.
 Permittees that chose Track 2 as a method to comply must include the following information in their Annual Progress Report.

-The type, nature, and level of effort of source control and treatment control measures, best management practices, and multi-benefit projects have been used and the GIS-mapped locations where they were applied and the drainage area(s) served.
+The type, nature, and level of effort of source control and treatment control measures, BMPs, and multi-benefit projects have been used and the —GIS-mapped locations where they were applied and the drainage area(s) served.

-The number of full capture systems installed (if any), their locations, and the individual and cumulative area served by them.
+The number of Full Capture Systems installed (if any), their locations, and the individual and cumulative area served by them.

-The estimated amount of trash discharged from representative MS4 outfalls from the previous year.
-This amount should be compared to previous years and an explanation must be provided if the amount of trash discharged increased.

-The estimated amount of trash in the MS4’s representative receiving water(s) from the previous year.
-This amount should be compared to previous years and an explanation shall be provided if the amount of trash discharged increased.
+A quantitative assessment of progress towards interim and final compliance milestones.

-The status of all inspection and maintenance activities, including the results of any investigations due to third party complaints.
+A summary of all inspection and maintenance activities for Full Capture Systems, including the results of any investigations due to third party complaints.

-Updated jurisdictional map, if applicable, shall include the following information:
+Updated jurisdictional map, if applicable, shall include the following information.
+This may be combined with the map required in section VII.C.b.i. above.:

+Priority Land Uses.

-Priority land uses
+Designated land uses (if any).

-Equivalent alternative land uses
+Equivalent alternative land uses (if any).

 GIS-mapped total area and percentage area served by full capture systems, multi-benefit projects, other treatment controls and institutional controls installed or utilized by the Permittee.

-Type and GIS-mapped location of all existing and proposed full capture systems, multi-benefit projects, other treatment controls and institutional controls installed or utilized by the Permittee.
+Type and GIS-mapped location of all proposed full capture systems, multi-benefit projects, other treatment controls and institutional controls to be installed or utilized by the Permittee.

+In developing the monitoring reports, the Permittee shall consider the following:

+The effectiveness of the total combination of treatment controls, institutional controls, and multi-benefit projects that have been implemented.

+If the amount of trash discharged from the MS4 has decreased from the previous year, including how much has decreased or why there was not a decrease.

+If the amount of trash in the MS4’s receiving water has decreased from the previous year, including how much has decreased or why there was not a decrease.

 Watershed Management Plan Reporting

-The status of achievement of critical and non-critical milestones and final deadlines described in Notices to prepare Watershed Management Plans and in final approved Watershed Management Plans according to section XII of Order R8-2024-0001.
+The status of achievement of Critical and Non-Critical Milestones and final deadlines described in Notices to prepare Watershed Management Plans and in final approved Watershed Management Plans according to section XII of Order R8-2026-0034.

 Where a Watershed Management Plan has been approved, the responsible Permittees must also report: